 Projects building on top of the Cosmos Network

 Due to its proximity to the Ethereum ecosystem, focus on decentralized applications, and due to Tendermint being one of the most advanced BFT algorithms in production, many projects are already building or consider to host their applications on the Cosmos Network once it goes live.
-A collection of candidates that have expressed an interest or are experimenting with the Cosmos SDK and Tendermint, including projects like OmiseGO, BigchainDB, FOAM and many others is available in this thread on the official Cosmos forum.
+A collection of candidates that have expressed an interest or are experimenting with the Cosmos SDK and Tendermint.
+We published our top 5 and the reasons why the chose to built on Cosmos.
+An up-to-date collection of projects is available in this thread on the official Cosmos forum.

 Cosmos is a visionary project with a sound design that pioneered many concepts which were adopted by other cryptocurrencies.
 Our team at Chorus One is extremely excited about the upcoming Game of Stakes testnet competition and to finally be able to demonstrate the robustness of our validator infrastructure in an adversarial setting.
 To stay up-to-date with our operations and the nearing launch of the Cosmos Network, visit our website or join the mailing list and other social channels linked below.

 More on Staking and Delegating

 Chorus One Proof-of-Stake Blog Posts

 [Technical] PoS FAQ Ethereum